whaakman/azure-docs.nl-nl/articles/multi-factor-authentication/multi-factor-authentication-faq.md

 **Q: What if the user can't sign in to non-browser apps?**

-- A user who is configured to use Multi-Factor Authentication requires an app password to sign in to some non-browser apps.
+* A user who is configured to use Multi-Factor Authentication requires an app password to sign in to some non-browser apps.
-- A user needs to clear (delete) sign-in information, restart the app, and sign in by using their user name and app password.
+* A user needs to clear (delete) sign-in information, restart the app, and sign in by using their user name and app password.

 Get more information about creating app passwords and other [help with app passwords](multi-factor-authentication-end-user-app-passwords.md).

+> [!NOTE]
->[AZURE.NOTE] Modern authentication for Office 2013 clients
+> Modern authentication for Office 2013 clients
 >
 > Office 2013 clients (including Outlook) support new authentication protocols.
 You can configure Office 2013 to support Multi-Factor Authentication.
 After you configure Office 2013, app passwords are not required for Office 2013 clients.
 For more information, see the [Office 2013 modern authentication public preview announcement](https://blogs.office.com/2015/03/23/office-2013-modern-authentication-public-preview-announced/).
+>
+>

 **Q: What does a user do if the user does not receive a text message, or if the user replies to a two-way text message but the verification times out?**